 William Henry Councell was the second surviving son of Thomas Inman Councell.
 He was born in 1825 in Thornbury.
 The 1851 Census shows that William H Councell aged 26 a grocer and draper was living in what is now Oriel House in Castle Street.
 He lived with his sister Mary Ann aged 29 who also worked as grocer and draper.

-We obtained the photo on the right from a family tree on the Ancestry website which said it was one of William Henry Councell.
 On 2nd August 1856 William Henry Councell bought a property in Silver Street from the trustees of Charles Gayner.
 This property was later known as 5 Silver Street.
 The property included a bakehouse adjoining the main building.

 On 24th March 1858 William Henry Councell married Ellen Hannah Brown at the Ebenezer Baptist Chapel in Newton Abbott.
 Ellen was the daughter of James Brown, a draper of Torquay.
 William and Ellen’s daughter Alice Mary Councell was born on 21st January 1859 and baptised in the Methodist Church in Thornbury on 10th April.
 Ellen Winifred was born on September 12th 1860.